chef/chef-licensing/components/ruby/README.md

    - `select`: displays the menu header and choices, returns the selected choice.
    - `enum_select`: displays the menu header and choices, returns the selected choice.
    - `ask`: displays the message, returns the input value.
+   - `timeout_yes`: wraps the `yes` prompt with timeout feature.
+Default timeout duration is 60 seconds.
+However, the timeout duration and timeout message can be changed by providing the custom value in `prompt_attributes` key.

    This key is an optional and defaults to prompt_type of `say`.

-5. `paths`: `paths` key is another key of an interaction which accepts an array of interaction id to which it could be follow, after the current responsibility of the interaction is complete.
+5. `paths`: `paths` key accepts an array of interaction id to which an interaction could be follow, after the current responsibility of the interaction is complete.
 Every interaction must have a path except for the `exit` interaction.

-6. `action`: `action`  key is another key of an interaction which accepts a method name.
+6. `action`: `action` key accepts a method name to be executed for an interaction.
 The methods are to be defined in `TUIActions` class.

-7. `response_path_map`: `response_path_map` key is another key of an interaction which contains a mapping of `<response>: <interaction id>`
+7. `response_path_map`: `response_path_map` key contains a mapping of `<response>: <interaction id>` which helps an interaction in decision making for next interaction.

    The response could be from either prompt display or from action, but not both.

 8. `description`: `description` is an optional field of an interaction which is used to describe interaction for readability of the interaction file.

+9. `prompt_attributes`: `prompt_attributes` helps to provide additional properties required by any prompt_type.
+Currently, supported attributes are `timeout_duration` and `timeout_message`.

 ### Ways to define an interaction